Duckietown-Chile/documentation/Raspberry_Pi_3_installation.md

     echo "source ~/duckietown/catkin_ws/devel/setup.bash" >> ~/.bashrc

 ### Ethernet issuesduckietown_driver
-We are facing some problems with ethernet connection while an usb accesory is attached in the usb ports closer the ethernet port.
+We are facing some problems with ethernet connection while an accessory is attached in the usb ports closer the ethernet port.

 **TODO:** check why this is happening